 Can I carry pot on a train or boat?
 Amtrak is regulated by the federal government, so pot is still illegal on its trains.
 And since all navigable waterways fall under the auspices of the U.S. Coast Guard, federal law applies on all watercraft as well.

-If you have been charged with a crime involving marijuana, contact the experienced attorneys at the Law Offices of Kevin Trombold as soon as possible.
+If you have received a charge with a crime involving marijuana, contact the experienced attorneys at the Law Offices of Kevin Trombold quickly.

 NOW THAT POT IS LEGAL, WHEN SHOULD YOU DRIVE?